 - Adds a chaise, terminal seat, or ottoman

-- Switches between entry fabrics and performance fabrics
+- Switches from entry fabrics to higher-tier fabrics

 Step 2: Connect materials and construction to price